 History

 The holiday was started by the Global Rabies Alliance.
-Its main mission is to tell you what steps to take to not only protect yourself from rabies, but also completely eradicate the disease.
+Its main mission is to educate people about the steps to take to not only protect themselves from rabies but also completely eradicate the disease.
 According to statistics, dogs are the most common carriers of rabies – in 99% of cases, a dog bite is the cause of the disease.
 The Alliance sponsors events aimed at raising awareness of the disease.

 Interesting Facts

-• In the 18th century, active development of a rabies vaccine began in Europe, and stray dogs were destroyed.
+- In the 18th century, the active development of a rabies vaccine began in Europe, and stray dogs were destroyed.

 Take an active part in World Rabies Day events; they are held almost all over the world.
 Learn more about how to deal with the disease.
 Subscribe to thematic groups on social networks.
 Be sure to read how to behave and how to provide first aid for a bite.
 If bitten, contact both a regular hospital and a veterinary clinic.